ba-st/Buoy/docs/reference/Math.md

 - `isInfinite` returns true if the receiver is infinite

+## `Integer` Extensions for GS64

+- `#printStringHex` prints the receiver in hexadecimal
+- `#printStringLenght:padded:` prints the receiver to a minimum size, optionally padding with zeros.
+- `readFrom:ifFail:` parses an Integer or evaluates the failure block if the format is invalid.

 ---
 Some definitions and examples are based on the ones on [Wikipedia](https://en.wikipedia.org/wiki/Percentage)